 As a self-described “cultural activist,” Maria says that her challenge, and the mission of the John & Helen Timo Foundation, is to promote and support Carpatho-Rusyn culture as a living, vibrant, and evolving entity.
 “When the word ‘preserving’ comes up, it drives me nuts,” Maria explains.
 “Our culture is alive and growing so we want to support current developments.
 We want to avoid a ‘museum’ approach because if we’re preserving instead of promoting our culture, we’ve failed both as a foundation and as a community.”

-Although the challenge is great, and both Maria and the foundation are young (Maria is in her late 20s), their work has already yielded some extraordinary successes.
+Although the challenge is great, and both Maria and the foundation are young, their work has already yielded some extraordinary successes.
 Thanks to her family’s roots in the Carpatho-Rusyn community, the unique capabilities of the private foundation, and operational support from Foundation Source, the John & Helen Timo Foundation has undertaken two direct charitable activities: The first, a concert tour of Carpatho-Rusyn folk music, brought international stars of the genre together for new interpretations and arrangements of traditional favorites.
 The second, a documentary produced for the Internet, will be seen and shared internationally, uniting communities across space and time.

 In a recent conversation with Maria, we asked her to tell us more about her foundation’s work and how the foundation is working to keep the Carpatho-Rusyn community’s cultural identity not just alive, but thriving.

 WHAT CAUSE OR ISSUE IS MOST IMPORTANT TO YOU AND WHY?